spoddutur/spark-notes/spark-as-distributed-sql-via-thrift-server.md

 In this blog, we’ll discuss one more such Cloud-based SQL engine using SPARK..

 ### Cloud-based SQL Engine using SPARK
-Spark as a distributed SQL engine supports following two kinds of tables:
+Using Spark as a distributed SQL engine, we can expose our data in one of the two forms:
 1. **In-Memory table** - scoped to the cluster.
 Data is stored in Hive’s in-memory columnar format (HiveContext).
+For faster access i.e., lower-latency, we can ask Spark to cache it in-memory.
-2. **Permanent, physical table** - stored in S3 using the Parquet format for data
+2. **Permanent, physical table** - Stored in S3 using the Parquet format for data

 Data from multiple sources can be pushed into Spark and then exposed as a table in one of the two mentioned approaches discussed above.
 Either ways, these tables are then made accessible as a JDBC/ODBC data source via the **Spark thrift server**.